duojet2ez/duojet2ez/README.md

 ### Hi there 👋

+My name is Eric.
+I like to play guitar and write code!
 <!--
 **duojet2ez/duojet2ez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.